MichaelLarocca/blog-michael-jude-larocca/posts/2023/04-23/using-react-usestate-hook-to-manage-object-props.md

 ---

+### Introduction
+This article explores how to use the React useState hook to manage object props in a React component.
+We will create a Player component that accepts props as an argument and use the useState hook to create an object variable called player and a function called setPlayer to update the player variable.

+We will then discuss how to handle object props by accessing and updating specific properties, as well as passing them to child components.
+Additionally, we'll create a Shoot Arrow button that decreases the arrow count and increases the score and disable the button when the arrow count reaches zero.

+By the end of this article, you'll have a better understanding of how to manage object props in your React components using the useState hook.

+---

 ### The Player React component
 We will create a React component named **Player** that accepts **props** as an argument.